-A Safe Streets Evaluation Toolbox (shown on following page) has been generated to provide guidance on identifying available metrics and how they can be used to meet a project's evaluation objectives.
-For many of the metrics, specific templates and standard operating procedures (SOPs) have been developed to ensure consistent data collection even when observing qualitative metrics such as yielding and conflict behavior or "close calls".
-These SOPs/templates are included in the "Data Collection Guidelines" section of the handbook.
+A Safe Streets Evaluation Toolbox (shown on following page) provides guidance for identifying available metrics and how they can meet a project's evaluation goals.
+For many of the metrics, included in this Handbook are specific templates and standard operating procedures (SOPs) to ensure consistent data collection even when observing qualitative metrics such as yielding and conflict behavior or "close calls".
+These SOPs and templates are in the "Data Collection Guidelines" section of the handbook.